tomwurdfz/tomwurdfz.github.io/_pages/about.md

 I grew up in Beijing, China, and attended RDFZ (the High School Affiliated to Renmin University of China) for high school.
 I completed my undergraduate studies at the University of Toronto (St. George campus), graduating with High Distinction, where I double-majored in Astronomy & Physics and Computer Science.

 I am currently a first-year Ph.D. student at the University of North Carolina at Chapel Hill.
-My academic interests lies in gravitationals wave sources and compact objects.
+My academic interests lies in gravitationals wave sources, compact objects and the dynamics of stellar systems.

 I speak English and Mandarin, and have some basic knowledge of French.
 Outside of academics, I enjoy playing video games, watching documentaries, science fiction, and alternate-history fiction.
 I also skied when I was younger and am currently getting back into skiing.